 - Limits for certain publishers or ad spaces.

 Use this limit to restrict the number of requests for a certain publisher or publishers.

 You can combine limits.
 For instance, you can set both a general limit and complement it with a limit for a specific publisher.

 Once the number of requests reached the threshold value, publishers will not be able to transfer requests until the next day.

 By default, limits apply to all requests provided by the publishers.

-But you can set them so they only apply to requests verified by Admitad Affiliate and successfully received by your server.
+But you can set them so they only apply to requests verified by Admitad Partner Network and successfully received by your server.